leenaaize/Global_Cholera_Analysis/README.md

    - Used Distributional Analysis (Boxplots) to compare regional survival disparities and identify outliers.

 4. Inferential Statistics
-   - Kruskal-Wallis Test: Applied as a non-parametric alternative to ANOVA, accounting for the skewed nature of epidemiological data.
+   - Kruskal-Wallis Test: Applied as a non-parametric alternative to ANOVA, accounting for the skewed nature of the data.
    - Dunn’s Post-Hoc Test: Conducted to pinpoint exactly which regional pairs exhibited statistically significant differences in survival.

 5. Tools & Environment